ANtlord/common-cheat-sheet/openssl/tls-auth/readme.md

 ## Certification generation

-Note: before do anything install [Easy RSA](https://github.com/OpenVPN/easy-rsa)
+Note: before proceeding install [Easy RSA](https://github.com/OpenVPN/easy-rsa)

 Run `make` in `certs` directory to generate all of certificates.
 It asks you to type passwords and other date for certificates.
 Type the data carefully.
 Then run `docker-compose up` and check the